-- Using high financial leverage in the capital structure of a company lead to the higher debt to equity ratio and if in case a company is unable to generate adequate cash from its operating activities then it might default in repayment of interest and principal amount on due dates.
+- Using high financial leverage in the capital structure of a company leads to the higher debt to equity ratio and if in case a company is unable to generate adequate cash from its operating activitiesOperating ActivitiesOperating activities generate the majority of the company's cash flows since they are directly linked to the company's core business activities such as sales, distribution, and production. then it might default in repayment of interest and principal amount on due dates.

-- It will further dissolve the financial liquidity of the company in the short-run and raise a question about its long-term financial solvency before the stakeholders.
+- It will further dissolve the financial liquidity of the companyLiquidity Of The CompanyLiquidity shows the ease of converting the assets or the securities of the company into the cash.
+Liquidity is the ability of the firm to pay off the current liabilities with the current assets it possesses. in the short-run and raise a question about its long-term financial solvency before the stakeholders.

 - The bankruptcy of the company may occur in a difficult scenario.

-- The macroeconomic factors will also make the substantial impact on leveraged finance companies and it may increase the chances of default just like the recession in an economy will cut down the operations of an organization which leads to lesser income from operations and hence defaults in repayment of loans will happen.
+- The macroeconomic factors will also make a substantial impact on leveraged finance companies and it may increase the chances of default just like the recession in an economy will cut down the operations of an organization which leads to lesser income from operations and hence defaults in repayment of loans will happen.

 - There were many corporate defaulted worldwide in 2008 financial crises and many of them declared as insolvent.